-LGBT+ priorities for the Domestic Abuse Bill
+LGBT+ Priorities for the Domestic Abuse Bill

 Access to services

 All services are responsible to ensure that all victims and survivors of domestic abuse can access safe and quality support.
-However, many LGBT+ survivors have difficulty finding culturally competent and non-traumatizing support due barriers that exist on the level of service delivery and provision.
+However, many LGBT+ survivors have difficulty finding culturally competent and non-traumatizing support due to barriers that exist on the level of service delivery and provision.

-- These mechanisms should explicitly outline the measures local areas need to put in place to ensure their response to domestic violence recognises and addresses the barriers facing LGBT+ communities.
+- The national VAWG Strategy and Statement of Expectationsshould include specific policy statements on the issue of LGBT+ people and domestic abuse.
+These policies should explicitly outline the measures local areas need to put in place to ensure their response to domestic violence recognises and addresses the barriers facing LGBT+ communities.

 - The role of the Domestic Abuse Commissioner should include monitoring and evaluation measures to ensure all statutory agencies are providing appropriate responses and services to LGBT+ victims and perpetrators.

 LGBT+ domestic abuse survivors face unacceptable challenges in accessing emergency housing or specialist refuge places.
 Housing providers do not always recognise that they have a duty towards LGBT+ survivors.
 In addition, very few services are specifically designed for lesbian and bisexual women and even fewer for transgender women/men.
 Practice also suggests women-focused services might refuse support based on gender identity or perceived gender identity.
-For example, trans women fleeing from domestic abuse are routinely refused refuge places or are being asked if they are “pre or post op” before being offered a place.
+For example, trans women fleeing from domestic abuse are routinely refused refuge places or are being asked if they are “pre or post-op” before being offered a place.
 There is also a significant gap in terms of refuge provision for gay and bisexual men fleeing violence and abuse as most refuge spaces are for women and children.

-- The role of the Domestic Abuse Commissioner should provide clear guidance for refuge and housing providers to ensureLGBT+ people who are fleeing domestic abuse are able to access appropriate, safe accommodation.
+- Provide clear guidance for refuge and housing providers to ensureLGBT+ people who are fleeing domestic abuse are able to access appropriate safe accommodation.

 Commissioning and funding of specialist LGBT+ domestic abuse services and programs

-- The role of the Domestic Abuse Commissioner should include effective commissioning approach of specialist services including measures on how to commission LGBT+ specialist services and/or to ensure that services effectively meet the needs of LGBT+ survivors.
+- Develop effective commissioning approach of specialist services including measures on how to commission LGBT+ specialist services and/or to ensure that services effectively meet the needs of LGBT+ survivors.

-- The role of the Domestic Abuse Commissioner should include effective commissioning approach of CJS accredited programs as well as voluntary community-based programs offering support to LGBT+ domestic violence perpetrators.
+- Develop effective commissioning approach of CJS accredited programs as well as voluntary community-based programs offering support to LGBT+ domestic violence perpetrators.